-The Alliance is a network of organizations that conduct people-to-people work in conflict transformation, development, coexistence and cooperative activities on the ground in the Middle East among Israelis, Palestinians, Arabs, and Jews.
-Our members seek to build a secure and just peace where all can enjoy the rights and freedoms needed for them to reach their human potential and live in peace with one another.
+The Alliance is a network of organizations that conduct civil society work in conflict transformation, development, coexistence and cooperative activities on the ground in the Middle East among Israelis, Palestinians, Arabs, and Jews.
+Our members seek to build a secure just and sustainble peace where all can enjoy the rights and freedoms needed for them to reach their human potential and live in peace with one another with dignity.

 Our mission is to support our members by ensuring more attention and resources are dedicated to their groundbreaking work.
 To accomplish this, the Alliance works internationally to educate key audiences, including opinion makers, elected representatives, government officials, American and international funders, and the international community about the critical opportunities and needs of people-to-people efforts.
 In the region, the Alliance works to build a community within its membership, enhance better communication among them, build their organizations’ capacities, develop best practices and serve as a platform for partnership and cooperation.

 Ø Peace in the Middle East is not possible without the collective support of the people of the region for a just peace agreement.

 Ø People-to-people encounters are an effective and necessary strategy to create such sustainable collective public support for peaceful mutual coexistence on equal grounds and reconciliation.

 Ø Support for civil society programs in the Middle East is one crucial way that the international community, U.S. Government, and private philanthropists alike can positively move the peoples of the Middle East toward peace.

 Ø Cooperation between civil society organizations itself builds the impact of their work on the ground to become a stronger movement for change.